cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_types.html.md

 ## Complex Types

 Inkling supports built-in types for complex objects that are commonly used as data inputs.
+More details can be found under [Inkling Types][2].

 ```inkling2
 using Image